Are you feeling better already?

 Oils to avoid.

-Anything that has been hydrogenated or homogenized.
+Any oil that has been hydrogenated or homogenized.
 Most of these are in the form of corn or soy.
 So if you start avoiding those two then it gets easier.
 Polyunsaturated fats should be no greater than 4% of our daily caloric intake (Nourishing Traditions, Sally Fallon).
 Polyunsaturated fats include commercial vegetable oils like corn, sunflower and safflower.

 Coconut is a super food!